m4n3dw0lf/pythem/README.md

 # PytheM - Penetration Testing Framework

 PytheM is a python multi-purpose pentest framework.
-It has been developed in the hope that it will be useful and I don't take responsibility for any misapplication of it.
+It has been developed to be used by security researchers and security professional.
+The tool intended to be used only for acts within the law.
+I am not liable for any undue and unlawful act practiced by this tool, for more information, read the license.
 Only runs on GNU/Linux OS.

 ![alt text](config/pythembkg.png)